-The majority of the Empire's diverse peoples, especially the servants of the Cult of Sigmar and the Cult of Ulric, see little differentiation in the potential for harm between the "foul witcheries" of the Old World's various Warlocks or sorcerers and the sanctioned spellcraft of Imperial Collegiate Magisters.
-Thousands of years of superstition, paranoia, and fear are hard to dispel.
+The majority of the Empire's diverse peoples, especially the servants of the Cult of Sigmar and the Cult of Ulric, see little to dispel.

 - THE GIFT OF MAGIC -

 HEDGE WIZARDS

 Collegiate Magisters call anyone who uses a very basic and adhoc form of largely self-taught spellcraft Hedge Wizards.
 It goes without saying that these so-called Hedge Wizards will probably never call themselves as such, preferring any number of humble or sensationalist titles (from healer, to Wisdom, to Elementalist, and so on).
 If not immediately condemned by their peers as witches, hedge wizards are most commonly referred to as "wyrds" across the length and breadth of the Empire.
 Collegiate Magisters tend to refer to self-taught petty magic users who practice in secret and yet come from wealthy and educated backgrounds as "magickers."